 If you can see the filling jiggle, it means that it is not set yet.
 If you cannot see movement (or almost no movement) in the filling, it means the quiche is ready.

-A Quiche should always be kept in the fridge.
+A Quiche should always be kept in the fridge, covered with plastic wrap or foil.
 When stored properly, it will last for 2 to 3 days.

 If you want to make this quiche ahead, I recommend making it 1 day in advance maximum.
 You may want to slightly under-bake the quiche and re-heat it / finish the baking just before serving it.